ng-daniel/depression_ml/README.md

 4. **Seasonal Adjustments**.
 Looking at the data reveals a clear circadian cycle, as one would expect.
 Removing this large pattern might reveals subtle differences in the classes that otherwise would have gone unnoticed, improving model performance.
 I achieve this by fitting a polynomial to the training data, then subtracting it from all samples.

-<sup>\*Not all preprocessing techniques were used for each model, as the optimal processing setup is different for each one.
-The most notable difference was SMOTE being worse for simpler models like Random Forest and SVMs, but beneficial for neural networks.
-This may be due to SMOTE's tradeoff of potentially introducing more noise in exchange for more data-- which the neural nets can handle, but the others cannot.</sup>
+<sup>\*Not all preprocessing techniques were used for each model, as the optimal processing setup is different for each one.</sup>

 Below are some figures visualizing a possible preprocessing result.
 On the left, the solid and transparent colors represent the mean and standard deviation, respectively, of all samples by minute.
 The right shows individual data points from 10 samples, 5 per class.